canyon289/bayesian-model-evaluation/lessonplans/3_SingleModelDiagnostics.md

 # Section 3: Single Model Diagnostics (~1 hour)
 Demonstrate model evaluation and criticism techniques for one model.
-Show how plot diagnostics.
+Show how to plot diagnostics.
 Demonstrate the difference between “good” and “bad” versions of plots so students are able to use and diagnose their own models Demonstrate how models can be diagnosed
 Lightly introduce theory for MCMC and HMC to give context